usnistgov/CEGO/README.md

 ## License

 *MIT licensed (see LICENSE for specifics), not subject to copyright in the USA.
+Foreign Rights Reserved, Secretary of Commerce.

 ## Dependencies